 The full name of this subject is Personal, Social and Health Education, and includes Citizenship.

-PSHE enables children to recognise qualities in themselves and others, build on achievements, do their best and manage their health and well-being.
-Whilst drama and art are often used in lessons, the syllabus is biased in favour of discussion and debate, with children being encouraged not only to participate vocally but also to listen and to consider a different viewpoint.
+PSHE enables pupils to recognise qualities in themselves and others, build on achievements, do their best and manage their health and well-being.
+Whilst drama and art are often used in lessons, the syllabus is biased in favour of discussion and debate, with pupils being encouraged not only to participate vocally but also to listen and to consider a different viewpoint.

-Children need support in developing emotionally and socially so that they are able to use their thoughts and feelings to guide their behaviour positively and develop personal awareness, emotional resilience and social skills.
+Girls need support in developing emotionally and socially so that they are able to use their thoughts and feelings to guide their behaviour positively and develop personal awareness, a growth mindset, emotional resilience and social skills.
 Confidence in these areas will enable them to be effective learners and active citizens and to manage their lives now and in the future.